Introduction

 Bayesian Updating: Incremental Belief Revision

 You can't know the truth with certainty, but you can update your beliefs systematically as evidence accumulates.
-Bayesian reasoning provides the mathematical structure.
+Probabilistic thinking provides the foundation, and Bayesian reasoning provides the mathematical structure.

 Bayes' Theorem (simplified):